magento/knowledge-base/src/troubleshooting/general/404-error-web-set-up-wizard-cloud.md

 ## Solution

-This feature is disabled on Adobe on cloud infrastructure.
+This feature is disabled on Adobe Commerce on cloud infrastructure.

 See [Install, manage, and upgrade extensions](https:/devdocs.magento.com/cloud/howtos/install-components.html) in our developer documentation for information on how to perform updates or install external modules for Adobe Commerce on our cloud infrastructure.
 See [Quick start install](https://devdocs.magento.com/guides/v2.3/install-gde/composer.html) in our developer documentation for information on how to perform updates or install external modules for for Adobe Commerce.